enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ---
 ## Practice

-Which option(s) are true about web images?
+Which option is not true about web images?

-+ Resizing images smaller in HTML is bad as the images filesize doesn't change.
++ Resizing images larger in HTML is good and the image will appear normal.
-+ Setting height & width as attributes will reserve space before the image loads.
+- Resizing images smaller in HTML is bad as the images filesize doesn't change.
-+ CSS will override the height & width attributes in the HTML element.
+- Setting height & width as attributes will reserve space before the image loads.
-- Resizing images larger in HTML is good and the image will appear normal.
+- CSS will override the height & width attributes in the HTML element.

 ---
 ## Revision